-Even if you're a family of 4, some people opt for the Big Agnes Big House 6 (for 6 people).
+Even if you're a family of 4, I would still recommend the Big Agnes Big House 6 (for 6 people).
+Availability seems to be very limited for these now, so I would check out the REI Co-op Kingdom 6 tent.
+It offers similar features and quality as the Big Agnes.
 This just gives you more room for bags, changing areas, a Pack n' Play, or if you have cots or bigger sleeping pads or mattresses.

 There are cheaper tent brands out there which are totally fine and great tents, but you typically sacrifice weather resistance if you happen to camp on a rainy, windy, or hot day.

 The Thermarest Mondoking 3D Sleeping Pads is made for car camping and they are dreamy sleeping pads.
 They keep you warm and comfortable and will make camping a more enjoyable experience.
 We used our backpacking pads, the Therm-a-Rest Neoair Xlite, for a long time and they also are really nice if you want to kill two birds and just make the investment into one mat per person.

 For when the kids are babies, you also have to think about separating you and your sleeping bag from your infant or newborn.
 We used the DocATot Deluxe for infants and DocATot Grande for 9 months+ because that's what the kids were used to sleeping in at home, and that definitely helps the sleeping situation while camping when they're used to what they're sleeping in.